sullyps/alcove/DESIGN_GUIDE.md

 This guide will record why certain architecture related decisions are made.
 This can relate to the organization of the code, the technologies used, or the workflow of the system.
-This is not a style guide and should only address deeper problems.
+This is not a style guide and should only address deeper architectural decisions.

 This guide should be opinionated but malleable.
 Even if a decision is made a particular way for a particular reason at a time in the past, as development continues we may find a new reason that